intro-to-text-analysis-F23/syllabus/README.md

 - Curriculum for this session:
     - Django Girls, ["Introduction to the command-line interface"](https://tutorial.djangogirls.org/en/intro_to_command_line/)
     - Datacamp: [GitHub and Git Tutorial for Beginners](https://www.datacamp.com/tutorial/github-and-git-tutorial-for-beginners)
-- Assignments (due by 10am on the day of class):
-    - No assignments this week!
 - Additional readings/resources (not required, but useful!):
     - Tutorials:
         - Melanie Walsh, _Introduction to Cultural Analytics_, [The Command Line](https://melaniewalsh.github.io/Intro-Cultural-Analytics/01-Command-Line/01-The-Command-Line.html)